-In every person’s life, there may come a set of unexpected events.
-Some of these events can be in our favor.
-Others, not so much.
-Unfortunately, some of those negative surprises can have significant impacts on our livelihoods.
-Among these events, natural disasters stand out due to how much they can impact a person’s life.
-With how we’ve been treating the planet lately, natural disasters may occur more often due to climate change.
+Unexpected events may occur in some people’s lives.
+Some of these events can be in our favor, and others, not so much.
+Unfortunately, some of those negative events can have significant impacts on our livelihoods.
+Natural disasters stand out among such events due to how much they can impact a person’s life.
 Thankfully though, the federal government is here to help out those who go through such challenges.
 The US federal government created a long list of assistance programs to provide relief to victims of natural disasters.

 Types Of Disaster Relief Assistance Programs The Government Provides

-We’re starting off with this program because it’s relatively straightforward.
+We are starting with this program because it’s relatively straightforward.
 This is a special tax law provision.
-The idea is to help taxpayers and businesses recover financially from the consequences of natural disasters.
+The idea is to help taxpayers and businesses recover financially from the aftermath of natural disasters.
 This program specifically focuses on areas where the federal government declares a major disaster area.

-The way this program works is that individuals and businesses in disaster-stricken areas may claim faster refunds on their taxes.
-These individuals and businesses may claim losses due to natural disasters on their previous year’s tax filings.
-In some situations, the Internal Revenue Service may grant applicants additional time to file returns and pay taxes.
-The most typical approach to it is to file an amended tax return.
+The way this program works is that individuals and businesses in disaster-stricken areas may get faster refunds on their taxes by claiming losses on their previous year’s tax return due to natural disasters.
+The individual or business must file an amended return.
+In some situations, the Internal Revenue Service (IRS) may grant applicants additional time to file returns and pay taxes.
 Eligible applicants must use Form 4684 to report a gain or deductible loss.

 - File an amended return to deduct the loss in the year before the disaster

-There’s one thing to keep in mind though.
-This federal assistance program can’t directly help in cases in which lawyers are supposed to earn a percentage of the settlement.
+There’s one thing to keep in mind, though.
+This federal assistance program can’t directly help in cases that could produce a fee, like a settlement where the attorney would get paid a portion of the awarded amount.
 These cases are often referred to the local lawyer referral service instead.
-There are certain types of cases that this program can help with:
+Some kinds of helpful support that local lawyers can give generally include the following:

-- Insurance claim assistance: That can include medical bills, property loss, life insurance claims, and so on.
+- Insurance claim assistance can include medical bills, property loss, and so on.

-- Assistance with re-creating documents lost in the disaster, such as wills, and power of attorney.
+- Assistance with creating legal documents lost in the disaster, such as wills, powers of attorney, etc.

-It’s obvious that the government will have resources ready to help out vulnerable individuals during times of crisis.
-That’s why the Administration on Aging (AoA) has a whole page dedicated to emergency preparedness.
-This resource page aims to help elderly Americans specifically.
-However, the page is available to the public.
-So, the page is also helpful to caregivers, community service providers, researchers, and students.
+It’s evident that the government will have resources ready to help out vulnerable individuals during times of crisis.
+This is why the Administration on Aging (AoA) has a whole page dedicated to emergency disaster preparedness.
+This resource page aims to help elderly Americans.
+However, the page is also available to the public which makes the page helpful to caregivers, community service providers, researchers, and students.

 Things Work Differently When A Disaster Takes Place

-- Lost or no access to income due to the disaster; includes reduced, terminated, or delayed receipt of income, for a large part of the benefit period.
+- Lost income or no access to income for a good portion of the benefit period

 It’s bad enough to lose a job when the economy is doing well.
-It’s much worse to lose a job when the economy is not at its best.
-But, losing a job because of a natural disaster must be an absolute nightmare.
-Thankfully, the government is here to support people going through such an ordeal.
-Basically, the government is willing to provide unemployment benefits to people who became unemployed due to a Presidentially declared major disaster.
+It’s much worse to lose a job when the economy is not doing well.
+Losing a job because of a natural disaster must be an absolute nightmare compared to the other two scenarios.
+Thankfully, the government is here to support people suffering from such circumstances.
+The Disaster Unemployment Assistance provides unemployment benefits to people who became unemployed due to a presidentially declared major disaster.

 - Not able to reach their workplace due to the disaster

-- Their workplace has been damaged by the disaster
+- Their place of work has been damaged by the disaster

 - The disaster caused an unfortunate death to the former head of the family.
 Now the applicant is the new head of the family